 Mazda Motor of America controls the US research and development, sales and marketing, distribution, parts, and customer service operations of Japan-based Mazda Motor Corporation.
-The company sells or leases its line of cars, trucks, minivans, and SUVs through 700 dealerships in the US.
+The company sells or leases its line of cars, trucks, minivans, and SUVs through 700 dealerships in the US and Mexico.
 Mazda Motor of America was formed to strengthen its parent company's hold on the US car market, its largest by volume (China is its second-largest market, then Japan.)
 Mazda Motor of America, along with sister companies Mazda Canada and Mazda Motor de Mexico, form Mazda's North American operations.

 Mazda has relied on its product lineup for growth and has invested in technology and styling in order to meet the specific regional needs and requirements of its customers.
 Customers in North America took a shine to the affordable Mazda3 sedan and CX-5 crossover models; both are popular models in the US, along with the Mazda6.